-Where new roads are constructed developers will be required to propose a suitable name(s) for adoption by the Highway Authority (Salford City Council).
+Where new roads are constructed, developers will be required to propose a suitable name(s) for adoption by the Highway Authority (Salford City Council).
 We check they will not cause problems with any existing names in the city, and they meet our policy requirements.

 As part of the service of postal addressing the city council liaises with the Royal Mail, organising relevant postcodes and confirming the full and correct postal address to an applicant.